What if pancreatic enzyme replacement therapy does not help?

 Questions to ask your doctor, nurse or dietitian

-• Would pancreatic enzymes help with my symptoms?
+• Would pancreatic enzyme replacement therapy help with my symptoms?

-• I still have some symptoms even though I am taking enzymes.
+• I still have some symptoms even though I am taking PERT.
 Should I increase the dose?

 • What should I do if my symptoms don’t get better?